H.R. 4624: Muhammad Ali American Boxing Revival Act of 2026

 Knockouts trigger brain exams before a return

-A fighter who is knocked out would have to complete additional brain-health examinations before the next covered match.
+A boxer who is knocked out during a covered match would have to complete additional brain-health examinations before being cleared for the next one.

 2